 A DATE FOR YOUR DIARY

 Back on the plot March is the beginning of the growing season but it is best to be cautious and take into account the weather and conditions before sowing or planting outside just yet.
 The soil could still be quite cold unless you have kept it covered.
-Onion sets can be planted out now using a trowl (don't push them in) so their tips are just below the surface to avoid the birds pulling them out and I will be sowing the first parsnips 'White King'.
+Onion sets can be planted out now using a trowel (don't push them in) so their tips are just below the surface to avoid the birds pulling them out and I will be sowing the first parsnips 'White King'.
 These can take up to 6 weeks to germinate.
 For now I shall be content to get started in my cold greenhouse making the first early sowings of leeks, cabbage, cauliflower, lettuce spring onions, beetroot and peas; using my old favourites; and with some gentle heat tomatoes and peppers.
-I am trying a new bush variety 'Pepolino' tomatoe this year as well as 'Red Alert'.
+I am trying a new bush variety 'Pepolino' tomato this year as well as 'Red Alert'.

 On the fruit plot the plum and cherry blossom is about the break.
-The buds are fat and pink and with all the bulbs now out I feel Spring has finally arrived.
-We have welcomed many new plotholders to our site; it is good to see it such a hive of activity once again.
+The buds are fat and pink and with all the bulbs now out I feel spring has finally arrived.
+We have welcomed many new plot holders to our site; it is good to see it such a hive of activity once again.

 16th of the month and the plot has really taken a battering in the strong gales and heavy rain that has swept the country.
 The Purple Sprouting has stood well and there is plenty to harvest now.
-The soil is saturated so will take a little time to drain and dry out again before I shall atempt to plant the first potatoes or the early carrots.
+The soil is saturated so will take a little time to drain and dry out again before I shall attempt to plant the first potatoes or the early carrots.
 Carrots I find like to have a warm soil to germinate well.
 In the meantime there is still plenty to do in the greenhouse.
 Early sowings of tomatoes, peppers, cauli, and cabbage have germinated and now need pricking out into 3" pots.
 I shall continue to sow, kohl rabi, squashes and courgettes and now many annual flowers can be sown.
 French Marigolds, Statice, Rudbeckia, Cineraria, Asters and the hardy perennial Coriopsis and Heliopsis.

 The last 2 weeks of the month haven't been much better and the plot is still very wet but I have managed to get the first of the potatoes planted.